https://healthmedia.blog.gov.uk/2025/09/29/gp-contract-what-you-need-to-know/

 No. This move will support GPs to care for their patients who need non-urgent care.

-The BMA signed up to and agreed this policy with GPs, and we remain committed to wanting to work together to implement this as efficiently as possible.
+The BMA signed up to and agreed this policy with GPs as part of their contract, and we remain committed to working together to implement this as efficiently as possible.

 Is this just more work for GPs with no new funding?

-We’ve invested an extra £1.1 billion in general practice – the biggest cash increase in over a decade – and hired over 2,000 extra GPs across England.
+We’ve invested an extra £1.1 billion in general practice – the biggest cash increase in over a decade – and recruited over 2,500 extra GPs across England.

 The new requirement represents best practice which many GP practices across England have already adopted successfully.